The super fund has appointed Simone Van Veen as chief member officer.

 “Superannuation is central to shaping the future of working Australians,” Van Veen said.
 “It’s a privilege to be joining Rest as chief member officer and lead a team with a well-earned reputation for championing members.”

 Her appointment follows the departure of Deborah Potts from the role in December 2024.
-Andrew Ford, general manager, brand and member experience, served as interim chief member officer in the interim and will continue in a key leadership role after Van Veen’s commencement.
+Andrew Ford, general manager, brand and member experience, served as interim chief member officer and will continue in a key leadership role after Van Veen’s commencement.

 “I’d like to acknowledge and thank Andrew for stepping in during the past 6 months and leading our Member team as they continued to simplify super for our members,” Doyle said.